Brexit: What preparations are being made for a no-deal?

 Other shipping routes

-If Dover and Folkestone suddenly become slow and unpredictable ways of getting goods in and out of the country, the government is hoping other routes to Europe will take more of the traffic.
+If Dover and Folkestone suddenly become slow and unpredictable ways of getting goods - some of them critical, like medical supplies - in and out, the government is hoping other routes will take more of the traffic.

 Saying "a situation of extreme urgency exists", the Department for Transport is paying a total of £107.7m to three ferry companies to run extra ships.